fakhiralkda/fakhiralkda/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"It's very important to like the people you work with, otherwise life and your job is gonna be quite miserable."</i>
+<i>"I think it's very important to have a feedback loop, where you're constantly thinking about what you've done and how you could be doing it better."</i>
 <br>
 <b>- Elon Musk</b>
 </blockquote>